Package Leaflet: Information for the User

 Children and adolescents

-Repatha has not been studied in children under 10 years of age.
+The use of Repatha has not been studied in children under 10 years of age.

-Other medications and Repatha
+Other medicines and Repatha

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-Driving and operating machines
+Driving and using machines

 Repatha contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per dose; this is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per dose, which is essentially "sodium-free".

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor again.
+Follow exactly the administration instructions for this medicine given by your doctor.
+If you are unsure, consult your doctor again.

 The recommended dose depends on the underlying disease:

-If your doctor considers that you or a caregiver can administer the Repatha injections, you or your caregiver must receive training on how to prepare and inject Repatha correctly.
+If your doctor considers that you or a caregiver can administer the Repatha injections, you or your caregiver should receive training on how to prepare and inject Repatha correctly.
 Do not attempt to inject Repatha until your doctor or nurse has shown you how to do it.

 If you use more Repatha than you should